Statement regarding our handling of personal data and your rights as a data subject under the General Data Protection Regulation EU 2016/679 (“GDPR”).

 ALFI does not collect any personal information from users accessing its website.
 The public areas of the website can be accessed anonymously.
 Only aggregate data, such as the number of hits per page, are collected and used for internal statistical purposes only.
 They do not allow personal identification.

 If you use the contact form on our website, your type of request may be extracted for us to monitor the type and frequency of requests we receive.
-We will not contact you based on the information we log, unless you actively opt in by ticking the box in the pop-up window when submitting your request.
 You have the option to choose your fields of interest and whether or not you would like to receive further information in this regard automatically in the future.
 You have the right to opt out again at all times via the unsubscribe function.

 2. Lawful basis and purpose of the processing